yt-dlp/yt-dlp/README.md

     --restrict-filenames             Restrict filenames to only ASCII
                                      characters, and avoid "&" and spaces in filenames
+    --no-restrict-filenames          Allow Unicode characters, "&" and spaces in filenames (default)
     -w, --no-overwrites              Do not overwrite files
-    -c, --continue                   Force resume of partially downloaded files.
-                                     By default, youtube-dlc will resume
-                                     downloads if possible.
-    --no-continue                    Do not resume partially downloaded files (restart from beginning)
+    -c, --continue                   Resume partially downloaded files (default) --no-continue                    Do not resume partially downloaded files (restart from beginning)
+    --part                           Use .part files instead of writing directly into output file (default)
     --no-part                        Do not use .part files - write directly into output file
+    --mtime                          Use the Last-modified header to set the file modification time
     --no-mtime                       Do not use the Last-modified header to set the file modification time
     --write-description              Write video description to a .description file
-    --write-info-json                Write video metadata to a .info.json file --write-annotations              Write video annotations to a
+    --no-write-description           Do not write video description (default) --write-info-json                Write video metadata to a .info.json file --no-write-info-json             Do not write video metadata (default) --write-annotations              Write video annotations to a
                                      .annotations.xml file
-    --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
+    --no-write-annotations           Do not write video annotations (default) --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
                                      option)
     --cookies FILE                   File to read cookies from and dump cookie jar in
+    --no-cookies                     Do not read/dump cookies (default)
-    --cache-dir DIR                  Location in the filesystem where youtube- dlc can store some downloaded information
+    --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information
                                      permanently.
 By default
-                                     $XDG_CACHE_HOME/youtube-dlc or
+                                     $XDG_CACHE_HOME/youtube-dl or
-                                     ~/.cache/youtube-dlc .
+                                     ~/.cache/youtube-dl .
 At the moment, only
                                      YouTube player files (for videos with
                                      obfuscated signatures) are cached, but that
                                      may change.